Skip to Content

 Applying Thick Mulch Layers

-• Keep mulch away from plant stems to prevent rot.
+• Keep mulch 2-3 inches away from plant stems to prevent rot

-• Choose mulch that breaks down slowly to feed your soil.
+• Choose materials that break down slowly to feed your soil

 Improving Soil With Compost